qihongl/learn-hippo/README.md

 I used python 3.6.9 for this project.
 The main dependencies are pytorch, numpy, scikit-learn, scipy, matplotlib, seaborn, dabest, bidict.
 I think the code should work as long as your packages are relatively up to date, but just in case, the full dependencies and their version information are listed in this [txt file](https://github.com/qihongl/learn-hippo/blob/master/dep.txt).

 I used a cluster to parallelize model training, so that the training step for most simulations can be done in a day.
 The cluster I used at Princeton uses [Slurm](https://slurm.schedmd.com/documentation.html).
 So depends on where you are, the job submission files I provided might not work for you.
-However, the conversion should be relatively simple.
+However, the conversion should be relatively simple (explain below).

-And we will try to host pre-trained weights somewhere asap.

 ## What's in the repo